diyooor/beastforce/readme.md

     - [x] need to add additional div elements to the client and separate them by the role retrieved from the session

 - support tickets
+    - [x] created message struct
+    - [] vector of messages in userservice
+    - [] admins can view messages by sender
+    - [] admins can respond
+    - [] normal users can add messages once the ticket is open
+    - [] admins can see when normal users have seen the response
     - need to add a tab for support tickets in both admin and non-admin dashboard
 - support chat
     - pop up chat box would be cool here